A Guide to Starting a Crop Farming Business in South Africa

 Read: How to Start an Agribusiness in South Africa

-One of the biggest challenges for small scale crop farmers is identifying profitable crops for production.
-It’s important for new farmers to identify market demand for different crops in the country and assess local and international market trends.
-In South Africa the most profitable crops are sunflower, soybean, grain sorghum, and groundnuts because of lower production cost.
+One of the biggest challenges for small-scale crop farmers is identifying profitable crops for production.
+New farmers need to identify market demand for different crops in the country and assess local and international market trends.
+In South Africa, the most profitable crops are sunflower, soybean, grain sorghum, and groundnuts because of lower production costs.

-To help you make the right decision, below are the major factors to considered in crop selection, according to the Department of Agriculture, Environmental Affairs, Rural Development and Land Reform.
+To help you make the right decision, below are the major factors to consider in crop selection, according to the Department of Agriculture, Environmental Affairs, Rural Development and Land Reform.

-• Prevailing farm conditions – including climate, soil and access to stable supply of water.
+• Prevailing farm conditions – including climate, soil and access to a reliable supply of water.

-• Crop or varietal adaptability – crops should be selected based on their adaptability to the prevailing conditions in the farm.
+• Crop or varietal adaptability – crops should be selected based on their adaptability to the prevailing conditions on the farm.

 • Marketability and profitability – to ensure financial sustainability, crop selection must consider marketability and profitability.